Kenton 3 Theatre

 1 person favorited this theater

-Built for the Schine’s chain around 1930, in Spanish Colonial style, the Kenton Theatre once featured murals painted on the auditorium and lobby walls, which unfortunately, were lost over years of neglect.
+Built for the Schine’s Circuit Inc. chain the 1,200-seat Kenton Theatre opened in September 1929.
+Designed in a Spanish Colonial Atmospheric style, the Kenton Theatre once featured murals painted on the auditorium and lobby walls, which unfortunately, were lost over years of neglect.

 In 1993, the Miller family, owners of the M.E.
-Theatres (which also include the Ada, in Ada, Ohio, the Elder, in Jackson Center, Ohio and the Hi-Road Drive-In, also in Kenton) acquired the decrepit Kenton Theatre and began to rebuild it.
+Theatres (which also include the Ada Theatre, in Ada, Ohio, the Elder Theatre, in Jackson Center, Ohio and the Hi-Road Drive-In, also in Kenton) acquired the decrepit Kenton Theatre and began to rebuild it.

 In 1995, the Millers had a new marquee installed to recreate the 1930’s era marquee which had long since been removed.